 Carmine is an animal ingredient that is commonly used as a red pigment.
 It is taken from the shells of the female Cochineal insect, which are killed during the process.

 This is derived from cow's milk.
 It it found in mainstream moisturizing and conditioning products for hair and face.

-Squalene can be either extracted from shark liver oil or from plant sources, so again, be sure when reading the label.
-We use olive squalene, which is in our opinion the best version available.
+Squalane can be either extracted from shark liver oil or from plant sources, so again, be sure when reading the label.
+We use olive squalane, which is in our opinion the best version available.
 It can also be derived from wheat germ oil.
-Vegan squalene is becoming more and more popular so it’s likely you’ll find it more readily available.
+Vegan squalane is becoming more and more popular so it’s likely you’ll find it more readily available.